Avery Company

-The Avery Company, founded by Robert Hanneman Avery, was an American farm tractor manufacturer famed for its undermounted engine which resembled a railroad engine more than a conventional farm steam engine.
+The Avery Company, founded by Robert Hanneman Avery, was an American farm tractor manufacturer famed for its undermounted engine which resembled a railroad steam engine.
 Avery founded the farm implement business after the Civil War.
 His company built a large line of products, including steam engines, beginning in 1891.
 The company started with a return flue design and later adapted the undermount style, including a bulldog design on the smokebox door.
 Their design was well received by farmers in central Illinois.
 They expanded their market nationwide and overseas until the 1920s, when they failed to innovate and the company faltered.
-They manufactured trucks for a period of time, and then automobiles. until they finally succumbed to an agricultural crisis and the Depression.
+They manufactured trucks for a period of time, and then automobiles, until they finally succumbed to an agricultural crisis and the Depression.

 Origins in Civil War prison camp

 Robert Hanneman Avery (16 January 1840, Galesburg, Illinois - 13 September 1892, Peoria, Illinois) was heavily influenced during his childhood by his great-uncle Riley Root, who invented a rotary fan blower to clear railroad tracks of snow.
 Robert attended Knox College and after graduation, worked part-time at the Brown Manufacturing Company, which built a line of corn planters.

 Robert taught school before enlisting in 1862 as a Union Soldier in the American Civil War, in Company A, 77th Illinois Volunteer Infantry Regiment.
 He was captured in 1864 and spent a number of months in various prisoner-of-war camps, before being sent to the now infamous Confederate Andersonville Prison for about eight months.
 There he passed the time devising an improved seed drill by sketching a design in the sand.

 After the war he worked on a 160 acre farm his brother John had bought for the two of them.
 Robert continued to work on several inventions, and, during the winters when the farm was idle, he worked in a Galesburg, Illinois, machine shop.
 He used that money and the experience to design and develop patterns and castings for a riding cultivator.